srabosthyprama/My-Data-Analytics-Portfolio/Power BI Projects/Pizza Sales Report/Analysis-Dashboard/Readme.md

 **Friday** recorded the highest order volume, followed by **Thursday**.

-These days represent the most important periods for operational planning.
+This pattern highlights Thursday and Friday as important periods for understanding operational demand.

 ### Busiest Hours